augchan42/augchan42.github.io/_posts/2023-11-26-Its Hard to find an Uncensored Model.md

 trying to convert the pytorch model.
 I was able to convert the model with python on my windows cmd shell, with full access to the 32GB.
 From checking task manager the process took about 24GB.

-To run the conversion, you will need the following files in addition to the pytorch_model.bin (place in same model folder):
+To run the conversion, you will need the following files in addition to the pytorch_model.bin (place in same model folder).
+You can grab them from huggingface Files and versions tab (https://huggingface.co/EleutherAI/gpt-j-6b/tree/main).
+Download them using the 'Download file' icon.
 ```
 config.json
 vocab.json